GwendolyneFreddy/butchery/README.md

 - "*Rebalancing Tazok and DigDag*" component:
     - Renamed .tpa file name to *12_rebalancing_tazok.tpa*.
     - Flagged potions as "undroppable" in creatures' inventories.
+    - Compiled *d9tazokk.baf* if 1st component has not been installed.
 - ...
 - Added Russian translation (by yota13).
 - Proofread English strrefs and completed English translation (Gwendolyne).